 If you are a student, then it’s essential that you don’t plagiarise when completing your assignments.
-So, you’re about to get a Plagiarism 101 crash course.
-If you don’t want to get caught for cheating, and have the shame and embarrassment that comes with it (and no doubt a good deal of stress from your parents to boot), then it is vital that you remember and implement the following EIGHT points.
+So, you’re about to get a Plagiarism for Dummies 101 crash course.
+If you don’t want to get caught for cheating, you must remember and implement the following EIGHT points.

 1. Don’t steal anyone else’s work and lie about it